Modern State of Fertility 2019

 While stigmas reflect long-held negative sentiments, women generally have positive attitudes and perceptions when it comes to innovations in fertility care testing and treatment options.

-84% think a home fertility test would be useful.
+84% think a home fertility test would be helpful

 Intent to Take Action